Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules

-We study the corresponding question for double affine Hecke algebras.
-The main result of the paper is the following: \begin{restatable*}[Main theorem]{theorem}{submodules} Let $L_D$ be a semisimple irreducible module for the degenerate double affine Hecke algebra $\H$ associated to a periodic skew diagram $D$.
-Then $L_D$ can be realized as a submodule of a Verma module if and only if $\kappa=1$, or $\kappa\ge 2$ and the diagram $D$ has no infinite column. \end{restatable*}
+We study the corresponding question for double affine Hecke algebras $\H$, for $n\in \mathbb{N}, n\ge 2$ and a parameter $\kappa \in \mathbb{N}$.
+The main result of the paper is the following: \begin{restatable}{theorem}{submodules} Let $L_D$ be the semisimple irreducible module for the degenerate double affine Hecke algebra $\H$ associated to a periodic skew diagram $D$.
+Then $L_D$ can be realised as a submodule of a Verma module if and only if $\kappa=1$, or $\kappa\ge 2$ and the diagram $D$ has no infinite column. \end{restatable}